Who Will Treat You?

 We have an excellent team of community nurses who provide nursing care to those who are housebound and unable to attend the surgery through disability and illness.
 They can be contacted on 01284 718244 for Swan Surgery and 01842 814729 for Forest Surgery

 Confidential advice on contraception is provided by some of the nurse and all the doctors.
 A full range of advice and methods are offered.

-Dr Roz Tandy provides a coil insertion service at Swan Surgery.
+Dr Peter Neale provides a coil insertion service at Swan Surgery.

 Assessment, advice and treatment is provided for those with Chronic Obstructive Pulmonary Disease.
-The practice possesses a spirometer for the assessment of patients with suspected COPD and our nurses, at both surgeries, have had additional training in this area.
 You are advised to see your preferred doctor for initial advice if you have a chronic cough or shortness of breath.

 CORONARY HEART DISEASE

 The practice provides advice, monitoring and treatment for those with heart disease.
 Regular CHD reviews are encouraged on, at least, a yearly basis for those with stable disease.
 This involves a visit to one of our practice nurses for physical checks, such as blood pressure and weight measurement, and the taking of a blood sample followed by a review by your preferred doctor when the results are available.
 You are advised to consult your doctor if you have symptoms suggestive of CHD, such as chest pain and breathlessness on exertion, for initial advice.
 In the event of someone experiencing severe chest pain, you are advised to telephone 999 and request an ambulance.